Central Manchester University Hospitals NHS Foundation Trust: Relationship with private sector

-The Trust constructed one of the biggest Private Finance Initiative schemes in the NHS, designed by Anglo-American architects Anshen Dyer and developed by Lend Lease Group.
+The Trust constructed one of the biggest Private Finance Initiative schemes in the NHS, designed by Anglo-American architects Anshen Dyer and developed by Lendlease.
 Non-clinical services are run by Sodexo (formerly Sodexho) whose contract runs until 2042.
 The Private finance initiative contract costs about £72 million per annum.
 This covers domestic services, maintenance and estates, patient catering, portering, linen and laundry, waste management and security, and includes almost all the Trust facilities, not only those built under the contract.

-The Trust uses BMI Healthcare's Alexandra Hospital in Cheadle, Greater Manchester to help with elective surgery capacity problems, usually in the winter.
+The Trust used BMI Healthcare's Alexandra Hospital in Cheadle, Greater Manchester to help with elective surgery capacity problems, usually in the winter.
 This often involves the same surgeon working on a Sunday.
 It also uses spare capacity in their Cath lab.

 In March 2016 the trust entered into a contract with Bruntwood to provide planning and construction advice and design services for its estate.